Is Italy Safe to Visit For Tourists?

 How to Stay Safe In Italy?

-Here are some things you should keep in mind when visiting a busy tourist destination to help keep yourself safe:
+Here are some things you should remember when visiting a busy tourist destination to help keep yourself safe:

 • First of all, be aware of your surroundings.
 Use standard caution when traveling in a foreign country.

-• Second, leave some cash in the safe at the hotel and take only a few euros with you.
+• Second, leave some cash in the safe at the hotel or wherever you’re staying in Italy, and take only a few euros with you.
 You can use your credit card everywhere, so there is no need to walk around with cash.
 On the same note, bring a copy of your passport if you need it.

 • Avoid con artists on the street.
 Don’t participate if you observe people playing cards or gambling on the road because they are most likely con artists.